ColinJClemence/DataScienceStuff/curriculum/week-08/1.3-lesson/readme.md

 ### Compute the Log-likelihood of the joint Bernoulli distribution

-Instructions: Similar to Finger Exercise 1.1.1, we're going to ask you to find the MLE of a population parameter for some well-used distributions.
+Instructions: Similar to Exercise 1.1.1, we're going to ask you to find the MLE of a population parameter for some well-used distributions.

 Take the log of the Bernoulli joint distribution and see how far you can go in simplifying it.